 Have you ever started a group benefits plan or changed insurers for a lower price, only to be told a year later that due to your high claims your rates have increased?

-The reality is that almost always the initial rates you were quoted were artificially low.
+The reality is that the initial rates you were quoted were most likely artificially low.
 Creating an unrealistic expectation of what the level of benefits should cost.

 Effect of acquisition pricing on experience-based plans